 As an adult, maintaining bone is hugely important.
 Bone is constantly undergoing repair and it needs nutrients like calcium to make that happen.
 The vitamin D in milk helps get the calcium into the bones.
 Other essential nutrients in milk also lend a helping hand as part of the maintenance crew.

-My daughter learned in health class that as a teenager, she needed 1300mg of calcium a day.
+My child learned in health class that a teenager needs 1300mg of calcium a day.
 When I look at a food label, it tells me "% Ca" which I believe is based on an adult's need.
-How do I figure out how that compares to my daughter's calcium needs?
+How do I figure out how that compares to my child's calcium needs?

 It's easy!
 Just replace the "%" with a "0" to find out how many milligrams of calcium a food contains for the portion noted on the label.
 For example, Oakhurst milk contains 30% calcium for an 8oz. serving - that means 300mg.